seunggs/sidetrek/README.md

     * The token expiry is set to 2 hours - but for the convenience of the users, the token will autorenew based on token expiry until logout
   * API authorization:
     * Send the access token (jwt when API is setup in Auth0) in Authorization Header in Axios for all calls and backend checks for the validity of the token (using RS246)
-  * User profile:
+  * User profile (& auth info):
-    * The single source of truth for user profile info is in our own DB.
-On Auth0 authentication, all user profile data from Auth0 is copied to our own DB.
-All user profile updates are done to our own DB and calls should be made to our own DB to retrieve profile related info.
+    * The single source of truth for auth is Auth0.
+The single source of truth for user info (i.e. profile) is in our own DB (User table).
+On Auth0 authentication, all user auth & profile data from Auth0 is copied to our own DB.
+Any updates should be done to our own DB to retrieve & update profile related info.
+    * For updating/deleting user auth (not profile), calls should be made to both our own DB and Auth0
+    * IMPORTANT: uid field in our DB matches Auth0 id

 ## Get started

 1. Follow the setup instructions below before proceeding!
 2. To deploy and run dev:
-  1. Prisma: `npm run deploy:prisma:dev`
-  2. First make sure docker is running in /prisma: `cd prisma && docker-compose up -d`
+  1. First make sure docker is running in /prisma: `cd prisma && docker-compose up -d & cd ..` (this runs the server at localhost:4466)
+  2. Prisma: `npm run deploy:prisma:dev`
   3. Go back to the root folder and then run `npm run dev`
 3. To deploy test:
   1. Prisma: `npm run deploy:prisma:test`